 - Expect that the area where the incision was made to have some kind of bruising.
-Take note that it will take 5 to 7 days to completely heal.
+Take note that it will take five to seven days to completely heal.

 - Call your doctor immediately if there is any redness, drainage, bleeding, swelling, or even heat in the area that was operated on.

 Tissue testing is something that you can prepare for.
 It's a part of the overall treatment that your doctor can provide for you.
 The results will help determine the next course of action so your doctors can give you the best possible care.